freifunk/projects.freifunk.net-contents/collections/_projects/libremesh-pirania-traffic-shaping.md

 ---
-name: "Implement traffic priorization in Pirania captive portal for mesh networks"
+name: "Implement traffic prioritization in Pirania captive portal for mesh networks"
 desc: "Pirania captive portal is a voucher-based captive portal used in LibreMesh.
 In order to have guest access, this should have a lower priority, managed via Traffic Control."
 requirements:
  - "The applicant needs to have understanding of networking in mesh networks."